Direct Provider flow

 Redirecting

 After the user gives consent, they are redirected back to EnableNow for processing.
-The preferred method of processing is determined by the Sync Mode specified.
-With Sync Mode set to 'none', the user will not see any EnableNow screens.
-For more information on Sync Mode, see Sync Mode Documentation.
+The preferred method of processing is determined by the Consent Sync Mode specified.
+With that option set to none

 Provider selection